Upgrade to an easier payment experience for Korean customers

 South Korea is one of the fastest-growing major economies, with a highly urbanized and tech-savvy population.
 It has its own unique payments market, with nine main local card networks — alternatives to Visa, Mastercard, and other international networks — and local digital wallets built into chat or other apps.

-With our existing Korean payment methods workflow, customers select "Korean payment methods" then choose their preferred method on an intermediary screen.
-You can toggle all Korean payment methods in the dashboard, but you can't toggle individual Korean payment methods.
+With our previous Korean payment methods workflow, customers selected "Korean payment methods" then chose their preferred method on an intermediary screen.
+You could toggle all Korean payment methods in the dashboard, but you couldn't toggle individual Korean payment methods.

 This creates a smoother, more intuitive payment experience for customers in Korea.
 You can turn these options on or off in the dashboard, giving you more granular control over which Korean payment methods to offer.

-To avoid any impact on your revenue, you'll automatically be opted in to the five new direct payment methods.
+To avoid any impact on your revenue, you've been automatically opted in to the five new direct payment methods if you had Korean payment methods enabled.
 New values are returned for

 typefor each of the new payment methods, which you may need to handle in your integration.